ziggornif/array-utils/README.md

 - FindIndex : Find value index in the current array
 - Filter : Filter array values (chainable)
 - Map : Create a new array populated with the result of calling the input func on each array element (chainable)
+- ForEach : Execute the input function on each array element

 ### Retrieve native Go array